piulin/piured-engine/README.md

 If you only care about playing pump it up and not that much about the code, just go to the [demo web](https://piulin.github.io/piured/) and play some charts!

-## Future Work

-This project is currently being migrated to Godot.
-The final goal is to create a battle platform, similar in style and functionality to [lichess](https://lichess.org).

 ## License